A Multi-Faceted Study of Nematic Order Reconstruction in Microfluidic Channels: Supplementary material for section - Passive flows with constant velocity and pressure

 \end{theorem}

 \begin{proof} Let $(s,\theta)$ denote a solution pair of \eqref{eq:s-no-flow} and \eqref{eq:theta-no-flow}, and assume for contradiction that $s$ has a local minimum at $\hat{y}$, such that $s(\hat{y})\leq0$.
 This implies that $B=0$ using \eqref{eq:theta-no-flow}.
-If $B=0$, then we must have either $s=0$ everywhere or a piecewise constant $\theta$-profile.
-The first case is inadmissible and the second case is simply an OR solution, determined by the ordinary differential equation:
+If $B=0$, then we must have $s=0$ or constant $\theta$, at every point in $\Omega$.
+This solution is determined by the ordinary differential equation:

 which can be integrated to obtain the scalar order parameter.
 Doing this, we find

 Evaluating at $s=1$, we see $A\geq\frac{\eps}{2}$.
 At the minimum, $s^\prime(\hat{y})=0$, hence

 which requires $A\leq\frac{\eps}{2}$.
 Combining these inequalities yields $A=\frac{\eps}{2}$.
 We then have